gatsbyjs/gatsby/starters/blog/content/blog/new-beginnings/index.md

 She packed her seven versalia, put her initial into the belt and made herself on the way.
-When she reached the first hills of the Italic Mountains, she had a last view back on the skyline of her hometown Bookmarksgrove, the headline of Alphabet Village and the subline of her own road, the Line Lane.
+When she reached the first hills of the Italic Mountains, she had a last view back on the skyline of her hometown Bookmarksgrove, the headline of Alphabet Village and the subline of her road, the Line Lane.
 Pityful a rhetoric question ran over her cheek, then she continued her way.
 On her way she met a copy.